Murray Rothbard: Anarcho-capitalism

 Rothbard began to consider himself a "private property anarchist" and published works about private property anarchism in 1954; later, in 1971, he began to use "anarcho-capitalist" to describe his political ideology.
 In his anarcho-capitalist model, the system of private property is upheld by private firms, such as hypothesized protection agencies, which compete in a free market and are voluntarily supported by consumers who choose to use their protective and judicial services.
 Anarcho-capitalists describe this as "the end of the state monopoly on force".
 In this way, Rothbard differed from Mises, who favored a state to uphold markets.

 In an unpublished article, Rothbard wrote that economically speaking, individualist anarchism differs from anarcho-capitalism and jokingly pondered whether libertarians should adopt the term nonarchist.
-Rothbard concluded the article by affirming that he is neither an anarchist nor an "artist" but a middle-of-the-roader on the archy question.
+Rothbard concluded the article by affirming that he is neither an anarchist nor an "archist" but a middle-of-the-roader on the archy question.
 In Man, Economy, and State, Rothbard divides the various kinds of state intervention into three categories: "autistic intervention" (interference with private non-economic activities), "binary intervention", (exchange between individuals and the state); and "triangular intervention" (state-mandated exchange between individuals).
 Sanford Ikeda wrote that Rothbard's typology "eliminates the gaps and inconsistencies that appear in Mises's original formulation".
 Rothbard writes in Power and Market that the role of the economist in a free market is limited, but it is much larger in a government that solicits economic policy recommendations.
 Rothbard argues that self-interest, therefore, prejudices the views of many economists in favor of increased government intervention.